FDelporte/PiGameConsole/README.md

 # PiGameConsole
-A multiplayer game console build with a Raspberry Pi.
+A 2-player game console build with a Raspberry Pi.

 # Virtual machine on Windows
 It is possible to run this development on Windows in a virtual machine.</br>